 National Oversight Team - The members of the National Oversight Team will oversee the process and resolve issues referred by the Area/Regional Teams.
-The National Oversight Team will provide training on the Process to the Area/Regional Teams and oversee training to the District Lead Teams and to the District Evaluation and Adjustment Teams.
+The National Oversight Team will provide training on the process to the Area/Regional Teams and District Lead Teams, and oversee training for District Evaluation and Adjustment Teams.
+The National Parties are responsible for jointly developing all training material used in conjunction with training sessions attended by the Regional Area Teams, District Lead Teams and District Evaluation and Adjustment Teams.

-Area/Regional Teams - The Area/Regional Teams will consist of the NALC National Business Agent (NBA) or their designee from each NALC region and the Area Managers Delivery Programs Support or their designee from each Postal Service Area.
-It will be the job of each team to monitor the process, determine the number of district teams needed, and resolve issues advanced by the District Lead Teams.
-Any issues that can not be resolved by the Area/Regional Team will be referred to the National Oversight Team within three working days of receipt of the issue.
-The teams will regularly communicate with both District Lead Teams and the National Oversight Team.
-The Area/Regional Teams will provide training on the Process to the District Lead Teams and to the District Evaluation and Adjustment Teams.
+Area/Regional Teams - Area/Regional Teams will consist of the NALC National Business Agent (NBA) or his/her designee from each NALC region and the Area Managers Delivery Programs Support or his/her designee from each Postal Service Area.
+It will be the responsibility of each Area/Regional Team to monitor the process, determine the number of district teams needed, and resolve issues advanced by the District Lead Teams.
+Any issues that cannot be resolved by the Area/Regional Team will be referred to the National Oversight Team within three working days of receipt of the issue.
+The Area/Regional Team will regularly communicate with both District Lead Teams and the National Oversight Team.
+The Area/Regional Teams will provide/oversee training on the Evaluation and Adjustment Process to the District Evaluation and Adjustment Teams.
+Such training should be provided in-person.
+However, the parties recognize and agree that there will be situations where in-person training is not efficient and economical.